madanyc/workfront-learn.en/help/finances/2-setting-up-finances/expense-types-in-workfront.md

 ---
 title: Set up exchange types
-description: [!DNL Workfront] has pre-built expense types that can be used when entering expenses, and new ones can be added.
+description: "[!DNL Workfront] has pre-built expense types that can be used when entering expenses, and new ones can be added."
 ---
 # Set up exchange types